MaimelaT/Bellabeat-Case-Study/README.md

 * Removed the VeryActiveDistance, ModeratelyActiveDistance and LightActiveDistance columns.
 * Focused on the Id, ActivityDate, TotalSteps, TrackerDistance,SedentaryMinutes and Calories columns.
 * Renamed SedentaryMinutes to IdleMinutes.

+File: weightLogInfo_Merged
+  * Used the LEFT & RIGHT Function to separate the Date and Time.
+  * Rounded the WeightKg numerical values to 2 decimal places.

+File: sleepDay_Merged
+Separated the Date and Time Function.
+The data was clean.